• Mar 25, 2025

 L/HIRF protection relies on both internal and external protection components:

 • Internal Protection Components: For Line Replaceable Units (LRUs) equipped with internal protection components, the aircraft manufacturer ensures that the LRU manufacturer validates the effectiveness of the protection.
-This may be confirmed through LRUCMM procedures or other regulatory-accepted data.
+This may be confirmed through LRU Component Maintenance Manual procedures or other regulatory-accepted data.
 In this scenario, MSG-3 analysis is not required.

 • External Protection Components: External L/HIRF protection components must undergo analysis if their failure could affect safety.
 The Type Certificate Holder (TCH) may combine Zonal and L/HIRF assessments when appropriate.
-All findings should be reflected in the PPH (Periodic Maintenance Program Handbook).
+All findings should be reflected in the Policy and Procedures Handbook (PPH).

 MSG-3 Analysis Procedure for L/HIRF Protection